mobileFX/Coconut2D/README.md

 6.5.
 Contribute / Donate
 ------------------------

-If this project is useful for you, you can help me sustain it either by contributing or by donating with Paypal.
+If this project is useful for you, you can help us sustain it either by contributing or by donating with Paypal.

 [<img src=".SDK/Documentation/Introduction/donate.png">](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=LARX2LEJ4LM6Q)